-Helms, a Republican, was the representative for New Jersey from 1807 to 1811.
+Helms was the representative for New Jersey and was a Republican.
+He served from 1807 to 1811.

 From Dec 1801 to Mar 1811, Helms missed 358 of 960 roll call votes, which is 37.3%.
 This is much worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.